TheHeartstriker/Portfolio/README.md

 # Portfolio

-A fun playground made to display of all my projects and skills I have accumulated (: Hosted on azure!
-Built to be fun to visit for anyone not just a boring sell of myself but a show of vision and evolution
+A fun playground made to display all of my projects and the skills I’ve accumulated (: Hosted on Azure!
+Built to be fun to visit for anyone — not just a boring sell of myself, but a showcase of vision and evolution.

 ## Where its going

 I still plan on adding lots of fun stuff.
-Currently the main attention grabber Is the about page its has text blurbs that have friction, velocity, gravity(if needed) and can be throw around.
-A similar system was ported over to the contact's page which has like 20 or so balls with links to my github and linkedin.
-I want to add square collisions for the folders on the skills page, shadows in the about page for the blurb and text collisions.
-I was also thinking about using c++ and wasm if needed.
+Currently, the main attention grabber is the About page.
+It has text blurbs that have friction, velocity, and gravity (if needed) and can be thrown around.
+A similar system was ported over to the Contact page, which has about 20 or so balls with links to my GitHub and LinkedIn.
+I want to add square collisions for the folders on the Skills page, shadows on the About page for the blurbs, and text collisions.
+I was also thinking about using C++ and WASM if needed.

 ## Tech stack

 - **Frontend**: JavaScript, React, Anime.js
-- **Styling**: CSS (with custom animations)
+- **Styling**: CSS
 - **Hosting**: Azure Static Web Apps
-- **Build Tool**: Vite (or specify your tool)
+- **Build Tool**: Vite

 ## Features